3 Committee discussion

 3.11 The committee considered the cost effectiveness of abemaciclib plus fulvestrant in people who could have exemestane plus everolimus.
 The company's base case included the confidential commercial arrangement for abemaciclib but not the discount for everolimus (which reduces the costs of exemestane plus everolimus).
 Without this reduction included, abemaciclib plus fulvestrant dominated exemestane plus everolimus (that is, was both cheaper and more effective).
 The ERG made some changes to the company's model in its preferred base case, including:

 correcting errors in the company's model, particularly related to the costs of subsequent treatment

-using curves for progression-free and overall survival derived from the ERG's fractional polynomial network meta-analysis, and the ERG's estimated time to treatment discontinuation curves (see sections 3.6 and 3.7)
+using curves for progression-free and overall survival derived from the ERG's fractional polynomial network meta-analysis, and the ERG's estimated time to treatment discontinuation curves (see section 3.6 and section 3.7)

 using the post-progression survival utility value derived from Mitra et al. (2016) (see section 3.9)

 including the ERG's changes to subsequent treatment modelling (see section 3.10).